Normative framework for deriving neural networks with multi-compartmental neurons and non-Hebbian plasticity: Examples of NNs for GPSP

 \subsection{Slow Feature Analysis (SFA)}

 Brains are adept at learning meaningful latent representations from noisy, high-dimensional data.
 Often, the relevant features in the environment (e.g., objects) change slowly compared with noisy sensory data, so temporal slowness has been proposed as a computational principle for identifying latent features \citep{foldiak1991learning,mitchison1991removing,wiskott2002slow}.
 A popular approach for extracting slow features, introduced by \citet{wiskott2002slow}, is called SFA.
 SFA is an unsupervised learning algorithm that extracts the slowest projection, in terms of discrete time derivative, from a nonlinear expansion of the input signal.
+When trained on natural images, SFA learns features that resemble properties of complex cells in the primary visual cortex \citep{berkes2005slow}.
+Further, when trained on a simulated visual stream, a hierarchical version of SFA learns representations of orientation and space similar to those encoded in the hippocampus \citep{franzius2007slowness}.
+Together, these observations suggest that the cortex may use temporal slowness as a computational principal in representation learning.

-We derived an online algorithm for SFA with a NN implementation \citep{lipshutz2020biologically}.
-The projection of the nonlinear expansion can be formulated as a generalized eigenvalue problem of the form \eqref{eq:gev} with $\bxi_t=\x_t+\x_{t-1}$ and $\B_t=\x_t\x_t^\top$.
-Substituting into Algorithm~\ref{alg:online} yields an online algorithm that maps onto a single-layer NN, Figure \ref{fig:nns} (middle left).
-Each output neuron has two compartments --- a dendritic compartment and a somatic compartment --- and at each time step $t$, the updates to the feedforward synaptic weights $\W$ depend on the activities in the dendritic compartment at time $t$ and the sum of the activities somatic compartment over the past two time steps $t$ and $t-1$.
-This dependence on the sum of the somatic activities over the previous time steps resembles the ``trace rule'' proposed by \citet{foldiak1991learning}, so the NN establishes a precise relationship between SFA and a variant of the trace rule.
+The projection of the nonlinear expansion can be formulated as a generalized eigenvalue problem of the form \eqref{eq:gen_ev} with $\bxi_t=\x_t+\x_{t-1}$ and $\B_t=\x_t\x_t^\top$.
+Substituting into Algorithm~\ref{alg:online} yields an online algorithm that maps onto a single-layer NN \citep{lipshutz2020biologically}, Figure \ref{fig:nns} (middle left).
+At each time step $t$, the NN receives inputs $\x_t$, which are projected onto the weight matrix $\W$ to generate dendritic currents $\bfc_t=\W\x_t$.
+The dendritic currents $\bfc_t$ are stored in a separate compartment from the NN outputs $\z_t$, so each neuron consists of 2 compartments.
+Letting $\bzeta_t=\z_t+\z_{t-1}$ and assuming the weights do not significantly change between time steps $t-1$ and $t$, we can rewrite the neural dynamics in Algorithm \ref{alg:online} as

+Substituting in with the definitions of $\bxi_t$, $\B_t$, $\bfc_t$ and $\bzeta_t$, the feedforward synaptic weight updates from Algorithm \ref{alg:online} are given by $\Delta\W=\eta((\z_t+\z_{t-1})(\x_t+\x_{t-1})^\top-\bfc_t\x_t^\top)$.
+The synaptic update depends on low frequency signals in both the pre- and postsynaptic neurons; however, dendrites are more likely to store low frequency signals than axons.